benders5e/benders5e/earthbender.md

 Beginning when you choose this specialization at 5th level, you can harden lava into volcanic rock, willing it to cool instead of waiting for this to happen naturally.
 This ability takes an action and cools a mass of lava equal to your earthbending capacity.
 The resulting volcanic rock can be earthbent like any other earth.

 In addition, you now use heated rocks in your basic bending attacks.
 Although not heated to the point of melting, this earth now deals 1d4 bludgeoning + 1d4 fire damage instead of 1d8 bludgeoning.
 At 11th level, this increases to 1d6 bludgeoning + 1d4 fire and again to 1d6 of each type at 17th level.
+If you roll a 1 or 2 on the fire damage die, you can reroll the damage but must use the new roll.

 #### Melting Earth
 Beginning at 8th level, you can melt an unoccupied 5 foot-square area of the ground within your range into lava, provided it is earth.
 This is encapsulated by the *Melting Earth* form in the forms list.